RANGER: A Monocular Zero-Shot Semantic Navigation Framework through Visual Contextual Adaptation: Methodology

 \subsection{High-Level Planner for Adaptive Waypoint Selection}

-To enable robust navigation under perceptual uncertainty, we design a high-level planner that dynamically selects waypoints by integrating \textit{semantic relevance}, \textit{geometric accessibility}, and \textit{failure-aware blacklist management}.
-The planner operates on the dense 2D map and agent pose provided by MASt3R-SLAM.
-At each planning step \( t \), the planner considers a set of candidate waypoints \( \mathcal{W}_t = \mathcal{O}_t \cup \mathcal{F}_t \), where \( \mathcal{O}_t \) represents object proposals and \( \mathcal{F}_t \) denotes frontier points.
-It also takes as input the agent’s current pose \( T_t \) from MASt3R-SLAM, together with a dynamic blacklist \( \mathcal{B}_t \) that records previously unreachable waypoints.
-The final waypoint is determined by combining the value map with the semantic confidence of objects, which jointly evaluate and rank the candidates to select the most promising one.
+To ensure robust navigation under perceptual uncertainty, we design a high-level planner that dynamically selects waypoints by integrating \textit{semantic relevance}, \textit{traversability}, and \textit{candidate confidence}.
+Operating on dense 2D maps and the current pose $T_t$ provided by MASt3R-SLAM, the planner evaluates a candidate set $\mathcal{W}_t = \mathcal{O}_t \cup \mathcal{F}_t$, where $\mathcal{O}_t$ represents object proposals and $\mathcal{F}_t$ denotes frontier points.
+The selection follows a \textit{hierarchical priority}: (1) objects exceeding $\sigma_{obj}$ are final targets; (2) low-confidence objects serve as temporary waypoints for guided exploration; (3) otherwise, the frontier in $\mathcal{F}_t$ with the highest 2D value map response is selected.
+To ensure \textit{geometric feasibility}, all candidates must be navigable via the obstacle map.
+Crucially, a dynamic blacklist $\mathcal{B}_t$ records two failure modes to prevent repetitive errors: (i) \textit{unreachable locations} that remain inaccessible beyond the maximum step limit, and (ii) \textit{perceptual false positives} where low-confidence candidates fail to meet the verification criteria despite exceeding $\tau_{\text{obs}}$ cumulative observations.